Restoration Recovery outpatient addiction treatment logo

 A place for hope & healing

-You don't have to wait until they're ready.
-Call us with questions — confidential, no commitment.
-Same-week appointments at our active Tennessee clinics.
+Call with questions before you bring it up with them — confidential, no commitment.
+Same-week appointments at our Tennessee and North Georgia clinics.